Fuerteventura

 Fuerteventura (/es/) is one of the Canary Islands, in the Atlantic Ocean, geographically part of Macaronesia, and politically part of Spain.
 It is located 97 km away from the coast of North Africa.
 The island was declared a biosphere reserve by UNESCO in 2009.

 Fuerteventura belongs to the Province of Las Palmas, one of the two provinces that form the autonomous community of the Canary Islands.
-The island's capital is Puerto del Rosario, where the Insule Council is found (the government of the island).
-Fuerteventura had 124,152 inhabitants (as of 2023), the fourth largest population of the Canary Islands and the third of the province.
+The island's capital is Puerto del Rosario, where the Insule Council (the government of the island) is found.
+Fuerteventura had 131,502 inhabitants (as of April 2026), the fourth largest population of the Canary Islands and the third of the province.
 At 1659.74 km2, it is the second largest of the Canary Islands, after Tenerife.
 From a geological point of view, Fuerteventura is the oldest island in the archipelago.

 Toponymy

-The island's name is a compound formed by the Spanish words fuerte (either "strong" or "fort") and ventura ("fortune").
-Traditionally, Fuerteventura's name has incorrectly thought to have been a reference to the strong winds (fuertes vientos in Spanish) around the island coastline, and the resulting danger to nautical adventurers.
-However, it might have referred instead (or also) to wealth, luck or destiny.
+The island's current name is a compound formed by the Spanish words fuerte ("strong" or "fort") and ventura ("fortune").
+Traditionally, Fuerteventura's name has incorrectly thought to have been a reference to the strong winds (fuertes vientos) around the island coastline, and the resulting danger to nautical adventurers.
+However, it might have referred instead, or also, to wealth, luck or destiny.

 In 1339 the Mallorcan navigator Angelino Dulcert, in the Planisferio de Angelino Dulcert, referred to the island as "Forte Ventura".

 Another theory is that the island's name derives from "Fortunatae Insulae" (Fortunate Islands), the name by which the Romans knew the Canary Islands.
+According to Pliny, the island was originally known as Planaria, in reference to the flatness of most of its terrain.

-The indigenous name of the island, before its conquest in the 15th century, was Erbania, divided into two regions (Jandía and Maxorata), from which the name majorero (originally majo or maxo) derives.
+The indigenous Guanche name of the island, before its conquest in the 15th century, was Erbania.
+It was divided into two regions (Jandía and Maxorata), from which the Canarian Spanish name majorero (originally majo or maxo) derives.
 However, it has been suggested that, at some point, Maxorata (which meant "the children of the country") was the aboriginal toponym of the entire island.